blackboard/BBDN-lti-1p3-tool-example/README.md

 ![Connection settings](./images/connections07.png)

-Once the connection to github is complete you can trigger the pipeline by checking code into the configured branch or manually triggering the pipeline by clicking the "Release change" button in the AWS Console
+Once the connection to github is complete you can trigger the pipeline by checking code into the configured branch or manually triggering the pipeline by clicking the "Release change" button in the AWS Console.

-You should deploy the pipeline stack first before
+You should deploy the pipeline stack first before.

 ### application-stack

-To deploy the application directly without a pipeline issue this command
+To deploy the application directly without a pipeline issue this command:

 ```
 $ cdk deploy -c account=$AWS_DEFAULT_ACCOUNT -c region=$AWS_DEFAULT_REGION -c repo=<THE_GITHUB_ORG>/<THE_GIT_HUB_REPOSITORY> -c branch=$(git rev-parse --abbrev-ref HEAD) -c codestar_connection_arn=<CODESTART_CONNECTION_ARN> application-stack-$(git rev-parse --abbrev-ref HEAD | sed -e 's/\//-/g')
 ```

-You can also run locally using the following command
+You can also run [localy](#configuring-local-environment) using the following command:

 ```
 $ flask run
 ```

-To update things if a dependency has changed run
+To update things if a dependency has changed run:

 ```
 poetry update
 ```

-### Configuration
+## Configuring local environment

-If you want to run locally via `flask run` you'll need to set some environment variables.
+In order to run the tool locally via `flask run` you'll need to configure a set of environment variables.
 It's best to create a `.env` (or `.envrc` if using direnv) file.
 These are the possible values you can change:

 ````